 Patch application fails

-If you see APPLY_PATCH_FAIL in logs, the patch is probably malformed, targeting the wrong commit, or has whitespace issues.
-Try git apply --check locally to see what’s wrong.
+If you see APPLY_PATCH_FAIL in logs, the patch is probably malformed, targets the wrong commit, or has whitespace issues.
+Run git apply --check locally to see what’s wrong.
 Make sure the instance ID matches the prediction.

-Some test suites genuinely take longer than 30 minutes.
+Some test suites take longer than 30 minutes.
 Model-generated code might also have infinite loops.
-Increase --timeout if needed, or check the test output to see where it’s hanging.
+If needed, increase --timeout, or check the test output to see where it’s stuck.

 Image pull errors

-If the container fails to start with an image pull error, either the instance ID doesn’t exist in Epoch AI’s registry or there’s a network issue reaching ghcr.io.
+If the container fails to start with an image pull error, either the instance ID doesn’t exist in Epoch AI’s registry, or a network issue prevents reaching ghcr.io.
 Verify the instance ID is in the SWE-bench dataset.

 See also